 Go from financially apart to financially together.

-Are you in a partnership where you couldn't be more different in how you approach money?
+Or, are you in a partnership where you couldn't be more different in how you approach money?

 Do you put off important money conversations in hopes that it will sort itself out?